How Do I Curb Stealing in My Child?

-Created by Shikha Batra Updated on Mar 21, 2017
+Created by Shikha Batra Updated on Jan 17, 2020

-CASE 1: 7-year-old Shruti comes back home hiding a scented eraser in her fist which had her favourite Disney princess character Elsa on it.
+CASE 1: 7-year-old Shruti comes back home hiding a scented eraser in her fist which had her favorite Disney princess character Elsa on it.
 Her mother sees it and recalls that her daughter was desperately wanting to buy this eraser after her friends bought it.
-Her mother casually her asked about it.
+Her mother casually asked about it.
 ‘It was gifted to me by one of her friends,’ was Shruti’s counter.

 CASE 2: 11-year-old Rohan is busy playing Gangster Ville (a shooting video game) in his room with doors closed.
 Rohan’s father clearly remembers that even after repeated requests from his son, he never gave in to buy Rohan this game CD.
-So how come her has it now?
+So how come she has it now?
 ‘It belongs to one of my close friends’, Rohan tells his father.

 Were Shruti and Rohan misleading their parents?
 Were those, eraser and CD, actually given to them by their friends?
 Or were these children lying to their parents – and if so, what should the parents do to bring the truth out of them?
-How should the parents react when they realise that those things were stolen by their children?
+How should the parents react when they realize that those things were stolen by their children?
 And most importantly – how to ensure that it never happens again?
 This blog is an attempt to answer some of these relevant queries.

 Watch for these risk factors that could lead to stealing:

-a) A School-going child lacks enough self-control.
+- A School-going child lacks enough self-control.
 They want what they want no matter how they get it.

-b) Poor self-esteem.
+- Poor self-esteem.

-c) To fit in with their peers.
+- To fit in with their peers.
 Their friends have it, so they want it too.

-d) Just for the thrill of it.
+- Just for the thrill of it.
 Their friends have been stealing so they feel they too can get away with it.

-e) Older children might steal as a way of rebelling.
+- Older children might steal as a way of rebelling.

-f) They want your attention.
+- They want your attention.
 Stealing would help them get their due share.

-g) They may steal as a cry for help because of the abuse they are enduring.
+- They may steal as a cry for help because of the abuse they are enduring.

-How to establish that your child is lying and has stolen a particular item?
+How to Establish That Your Child is lying and has stolen a particular item?

 Practice “attachment parenting”.
-Children who are connected with their parents, are sensitive, more likely to understand parents’ advice and values, are better able to understand and respect the rights of others.
+Children who are connected with their parents are sensitive, more likely to understand parents’ advice and values, are better able to understand and respect the rights of others.
 These children feel remorse when they have done something wrong and find it harder to lie about

 Once it is established that your child has been stealing, there is a sense of betrayal that parents feel.
-Address the issue openly after screening the emotions out of it and avoid making a major song and dance of it as labeling, yelling and name-calling does not change the behaviour.
-The child should not steal because of your fear but because its is immoral and hurtful to the person whose trust is violated.
+Address the issue openly after screening the emotions out of it and avoid making a major song and dance of it as labeling, yelling and name-calling does not change the behavior.
+The child should not steal because of your fear but because it is immoral and hurtful to the person whose trust is violated.

 How to curb stealing in your child?

 Get to the bottom: Keep the two factors mentioned above in mind and try to understand from your child what is the trigger.
 Once you have identified the trigger, and know for sure what prompts your child to steal.
 Now work on those factors and help your child deal with these.
-See a counsellor if you must to weed out psychological factors.
+See a counselor if you must weed out psychological factors.
 Spend time and make efforts – reconnecting with your child should help you curb stealing effectively.

 Teach ownership: A child must learn to control his/her impulses, delay gratification and respect the rights and property of others.
 A school-going child knows what is hers and what is not.
 So teach her what the consequences can be if her friend found out about her stealing habit.
 Teach them that stealing is not right and you may also teach the logical conclusion that ignoring these rights is wrong.